blindpandas/bookworm/bookworm/resources/userguide/en/bookworm.md

 * Ctrl + - zoom-out
 * Ctrl + 0 reset the zoom level

-Note that you can also use the book navigation commands, mentioned above,  to navigate the render view as well.
+Note that you can also use the document navigation commands, mentioned above,  to navigate the render view as well.
 You can also press the escape key to dismiss this view and return to the default textual view.

 ### Navigating To A Specific Page

-To navigate to a specific page in the currently opened book., press Ctrl + G, or select the "Go To..." menu item from the tools menu to show the "Go To Page" dialog.
+To navigate to a specific page in the currently opened document., press Ctrl + G, or select the "Go To..." menu item from the tools menu to show the "Go To Page" dialog.
 In this dialog you can type the number of any page you want to navigate to, and Bookworm will take you to it.
-Note that this dialog will indicate to you the total number of pages found in the current book.
+Note that this dialog will indicate to you the total number of pages found in the current document.

-### Searching The Book
+### Searching The document

-To find a specific term, or a portion of text in the currently opened book, you can press Ctrl + F to bring up the "Search Book Dialog".
+To find a specific term, or a portion of text in the currently opened document, you can press Ctrl + F to bring up the "Search Document Dialog".
 This Dialog allows you to type the text you want to search for as well as configuring the  search process itself.
 The following options are available:

 * Case Sensitive: The search will take into account the case of the letters in the search term.
 * Whole Word Only: The search term must be found as a whole word, i.e. not as a part of another word
 * Search Range: This allows you to confine the search to certain pages or a specific section.

-After clicking the OK button in the "Search Book Dialog", another dialog containing search results will be shown.
+After clicking the OK button in the "Search document Dialog", another dialog containing search results will be shown.
 Clicking any item in the search results list will immediately take you to the position of that result with the search term highlighted for you.

 Note that if you've closed the search results window, you can press F3 and Shift + F3 to move to the next and previous occurrence of the last search respectively.